NRHLYM/ASRMG/readme.md

 includes a comparison of the scale, smell quantity, and various indicators of the system before and after refactoring.

 **RQ2**
-, taking the BSA system as an example, includes interval partitioning at different scales after system reconstruction, smell quantity, and indicators of SDH and SPH。
+taking the BSA system as an example, includes interval partitioning at different scales after system reconstruction, smell quantity, and indicators of SDH and SPH.

 **RQ3**
 includes a comparison of evaluation systems at different reconstruction scales and the similarity between reconstruction results and manual reconstruction.

 **RQ4**
-includes a comparison of various indicators with and without low fitness processing
+includes a comparison of various indicators with and without low fitness processing.